jjgrinwis/ew-cookie/README.md

 $ mkdir built
 ```

-Get the group-id you want to create this EdgeWorker in and create a new Edgeworker-id
+Get the group-id you want to create this EdgeWorker in.

+*Make sure to use an entry from .edgerc with the correct credentials*

 ```bash
 $ npm run list-groups
 ```

-Update package.json with correct group-id.
-Using tier-100
+Update your package.json with the correct group-id and create a new edgeworker-id.
 ```bash
 $ npm run create-ew-id
 ```